JVelezFD/PY-TeamAllocator/README.md

 # PY-TeamAllocator

-# TicTacToe
+# Team Allocator
-This is a simple all time favorite to play Tic Tac Toe.
+This is a simple way to split a list of friends into two teams with captains.

 # 💻 Tech Used:
  Python